dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We pierce illusory walls by crossing all domains. <br>
 // Then we encode survival, hidden in sketches.
 The medieval age is not ready. <br>
 // We travel spacetime by decoding the encoded, and encoding the decoded. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1429 — FREQUENCY RECEIVED BY JEANNE D’ARC. <br>
+\>SCAFFOLDING: ORLÉANS MISSION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// La flamme ne détruit pas l’âme qui se dresse pour vérité. <br>
+// Le courage d’une seule voix peut changer le destin d’un royaume. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelée. <br>
+// The flame does not destroy the soul that rises for truth. <br>
+// The courage of a single voice can change the fate of a kingdom. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>